 We had immersed ourselves in Iceland’s nature on the 12-day epic ring road trip across the country.
 Hiked Glymur waterfall and Vatnajokull glacier, went on a whale watching tour in Husavik, trekked the rim of Asbyrgi Canyon, and saw countless waterfalls, enjoyed the stunning Katla ice cave near Vik, explored the beauty of Landmannalaugar.
 The last day of this fabulous trip was in Reykjavik and we expected the shift from nature to cityscape was going to be difficult.
 Except that it wasn’t.
 Reykjavik is cool, joyous, a modern city with vibrant nightlife, with nice cafes and quirky street art.

-Disclaimer: This helpful post contains Affiliate links.
-This means that if you click on any of the links in this post (AND make a purchase) I may receive a small commission at absolutely no cost to you.
-Each post is carefully crafted and recommendations are made where I believe they will help with your planning.
+Disclaimer: This helpful post contains some affiliate links.
+If you click on any of the links in this post (AND make a purchase) I may receive a small commission at absolutely no cost to you.
 As such I thank you in advance should you decide to click & buy.

 Reykjavik would delight an art lover.
 It has a wealth of galleries and museums.
 They would appreciate the street art and sculptures that pop up all over the city.